-- prohibition: the banning of some or all forms of private practice, such as the prohibition of unlicensed providers; in practice, bans are uncommon because they are often difficult to enforce - constraint: although outright bans are rare, most countries place some constraints on private providers, typically in the form of regulations such as statutory controls, accreditation or self-regulation by professional bodies; these cover areas such as human resources, medicines, facilities and equipment - encouragement and incentivization: many countries seek to incentivize the private sector to improve access to services and/or their quality; a range of mechanisms are used for this purpose, including public-private partnerships, social franchising, social marketing, tax benefits, and the provision of training and/or other support to improve the quality of care - purchasing: many governments contract private providers for some elements of service delivery (for example, laboratory and/or medical equipment services, and supply chain management for medicines); most national health insurance schemes contract private providers for both outpatient and inpatient care; some also use voucher programmes to target subsidies at particular populations (for example, to reduce financial barriers to disadvantaged populations accessing maternal and child health services).
+- prohibition: the banning of some or all forms of private practice, such as the prohibition of unlicensed providers; in practice, bans are uncommon because they are often difficult to enforce - constraint: although outright bans are rare, most countries place some constraints on private providers, typically in the form of regulations such as statutory controls, accreditation or self-regulation by professional bodies; these cover areas such as human resources, medicines, facilities and equipment - encouragement and incentivization: many countries seek to incentivize the private sector to improve access to services and/or their quality; a range of mechanisms are used for this purpose, including public-private partnerships, social franchising, social marketing, tax benefits, and the provision of training and/or other support to improve the quality of care purchasing: many governments contract private providers for some elements of service delivery (for example, laboratory and/or medical equipment Both public and private sector share responsibility for provision of services, but governments must oversee and guide the whole health system in order to protect the public interest.
+To do this the role of health ministries as stewards for health must be example, laboratory and/or medical equipment services, and supply chain management for medicines); most national health insurance schemes contract private providers for both outpatient and inpatient care; some also use voucher programmes to target subsidies at particular populations (for example, to reduce financial barriers to disadvantaged populations accessing maternal and child health services).
 In any given country, it is typically the case that multiple approaches will be taken at the same time to address different aspects of engagement with the private sector.
 To assist with this, WHO has developed a decision-making model and a set of tools designed to support evidence-based decision-making, including: